 RTT: Round Trip Time: It is a more common and popular way of measuring Network Latency.
 It accounts the time it takes to transfer a data packet from one point to another, and then back to the source.
 The time it takes for the complete request-response cycle.

 TTFB: Time to First Byte: It records the time it takes to get the first byte of data back to the source.
-It’s a point to point traction time.
+It’s a point-to-point traction time.

-RTT is a more popular way of measuring Network Latency because it does not require data collection point at the destination.
+RTT is a more popular way of measuring Network Latency because it does not require data collection points at the destination.
 A single point at the source is enough to measure the duration between the request sent and the response received.

 Test Latency With Ping